Color grep for Windows

 - If you don’t have it yet, get ActivePerl.

-- In ack-standalone.pl, add this line after the other two use lines:
+, add this line after the other twouse

-- Create a file named .ackrc in your user profile folder (usually C:\Documents and Settings\Username), with the contents:
+in your user profile folder (usually C:\Documents and Settings_Username_), with the contents:--color --color-match bold red

 That’s it!